dqops/dqo/docs/examples/data-reasonability/string-not-exceeding-a-set-length.md

 - warning: 30.0

-The highlighted fragments in the YAML file below represent the segment where the profiling `string_max_length` check is configured.
+The highlighted fragments in the YAML file below represent the segment where the profiling `profile_string_max_length` check is configured.

 If you want to learn more about checks and threshold levels, please refer to the [DQO concept section](../../dqo-concepts/checks/index.md).